danderson00/azure-mobile-apps-node-files/README.md

-# azure-mobile-apps-node-files
+# azure-mobile-apps-files

-This is a plugin for the Azure Mobile Apps Node.js server that adds simple file storage capabilities.
-It is intended to be used with the file storage plugin for the Azure Mobile Apps client SDKs.
+This is a plugin for the Azure Mobile Apps Node.js server that adds simple yet powerful file storage capabilities.
+It is intended to be used with the file management plugin for the Azure Mobile Apps client SDKs.

 For more information, see https://azure.microsoft.com/en-us/blog/file-management-with-azure-mobile-apps/.